Wiener oboe: History

 The oboe in use in Vienna in the early and mid-19th century was originally a design called the Koch/Sellner oboe.
 In 1825 Viennese oboist and teacher Joseph Sellner wrote an oboe tutor (Theoretische-praktische Oboeschule), which included an illustrated fingering chart.
 The oboe associated with these materials was produced by Stefan Koch (1772–1828).
 This instrument was very well regarded in central Europe.
 In addition to a modernized mechanism with up to 13 keys, the Koch/Sellner oboe resembled the conservatoire oboe used today in that it had a narrow bore and a similarly bright tone.
 As a relatively advanced musical tool it satisfied the needs of Viennese musicians until the end of the 19th century.

 One instrument maker whose designs went in the opposite direction, utilizing a wide bore design, was the highly regarded German maker Karl Friedrich Golde (1803–1873) from Dresden.
 His ideal oboe sound contained a deep, rich, warm tonality: "a powerful depth and a full sound will be achieved, … [not] a thin, nasal sound, like the French and Viennese [Koch] oboes.”
-Ironically, just a few years after his death his design would supplant the Koch oboe and become the new Wiener Oboe of the 20th Century.
+Ironically, just a few years after his death his design would supplant the Koch oboe and become the new Wiener oboe of the 20th Century.

 In 1880 oboist Richard Baumgärtel (1858–1941) brought his Golde oboe with him to Vienna, where the essential design was subsequently adapted by Josef Hajek (1849–1926) to play in the ‘diapason normal’ tuning of A = 435 used in the Austrian Empire.
 Hajek and later other makers, notably Hermann Zuleger (1885–1949) created a new instrument with changes and improvements especially to the key mechanism.
-The new Wiener Oboe retained the essence of the classical oboe’s internal bore, as well as elegantly simplified classical external features such as the baluster and finial, but with greatly expanded keywork.
+The new Wiener oboe retained the essence of the classical oboe’s internal bore, as well as elegantly simplified classical external features such as the baluster and finial, but with greatly expanded keywork.

-The aftermath of the second world war witnessed the takeover of the Conservatoire oboe and a slow phase-out of the "German oboe" in Germany.
-In Austria the Wiener Oboe faced a period of general decline, and with the death of Zuleger in 1949 sources of quality instruments became scarce.
+The aftermath of the Second World War witnessed the takeover of the Conservatoire oboe and a slow phase-out of the "German oboe" in Germany.
+In Austria the Wiener oboe faced a period of general decline, and with the death of Zuleger in 1949, quality instruments became scarce.
 This unsatisfactory situation only worsened as time went by, with the construction of instruments almost coming to a standstill.
-In the 1980s, however, the Yamaha company in Japan began to manufacture Wiener Oboen, creating a hitherto unprecedented supply of quality instruments.
+In the 1980s, however, the Yamaha company in Japan began to manufacture Wiener oboes, creating a hitherto unprecedented supply of quality instruments.

-With the resurgence of interest in early music in the late 20th century, the Wiener Oboe has emerged as an alternative to the use of hautboys or baroque oboes, retaining the tone color of the early instruments but not the significant limitations.
-In more recent years, as interest and use of the Wiener Oboe has slowly increased, oboes are now being made by a number of makers such as André Constantinides, Karl Rado, Guntram Wolf, and Christian Rauch.
+With the resurgence of interest in early music in the late 20th century, the Wiener oboe has emerged as an alternative to the use of hautboys or baroque oboes, retaining the tone color of the early instruments but not the significant limitations.
+In more recent years, as interest and use of the Wiener oboe has slowly increased, oboes are now being made by a number of makers such as André Constantinides, Karl Rado, Guntram Wolf, and Christian Rauch.

 Materials

-The modern Wiener Oboe is most commonly made from grenadilla, though some manufacturers also make oboes out of the traditional European material boxwood.
+The modern Wiener oboe is most commonly made from grenadilla, though some manufacturers also make oboes out of the traditional European material boxwood.